DoviniJ/GxEprsDummy/README.md

-head(Qphe_discovery) #phenotype file of the discovery sample when the outcome is quantitative head(Qcov_discovery) #covariate file of the discovery sample when the outcome is quantitative head(Qphe_target) #phenotype file of the target sample when the outcome is quantitative headQBcov_target) #covariate file of the target sample when the outcome is quantitative
+head(Qphe_discovery) #phenotype file of the discovery sample when the outcome is quantitative head(Qcov_discovery) #covariate file of the discovery sample when the outcome is quantitative head(Qphe_target) #phenotype file of the target sample when the outcome is quantitative head(Qcov_target) #covariate file of the target sample when the outcome is quantitative
 ```

 ###### Step 3.1.3 To call the data files saved in "inst" directory, you can follow the following code to obtain the path of each data file.